Fade to Black (1980)

 A scientist builds a matter transporter.
-Unfortunately, a fly is trapped inside with and he becomes half man and half fly.
+Unfortunately, a fly is trapped inside with him and he becomes half man and half fly.
 This is a classic despite or because of its silliness.
 David Cronenberg has said it annoyed him as a child that the fly head was as large as a man’s.
 I was always bothered by all the microscopic animals everywhere.
 Why wasn’t part of him a bacterium?
 Regardless, lots of fun!
 This film was parodied in Matinee (1993).

 The film is annoyingly under copyright.
 You can get it on DVD in a number of ways: alone on DVD or Blu-ray, with Return of the Fly (1959), and with The Fly (1986).
-It’s also available in with lots of extras on DVD or Blu-ray along with The Fly (1986) and The Fly II (1989).
+It’s also available with lots of extras on DVD or Blu-ray along with The Fly (1986) and The Fly II (1989).

 The Fly (1986)

 Screenwriters: Charles Edward Pogue and David Cronenberg (Story: George Langelaan)

 Cronenberg’s film has the same premise: transporter and fly.
 But that’s about where it ends.
 The rest is a richly rendered film with well-developed characters.
 It’s also very creepy body horror.
 If you haven’t seen it, you must.

 The Fog (1980)

 Producer: Debra Hill

 Director: John Carpenter

 During a town’s 100 year anniversary, ghosts who were killed by the town’s founders come back for revenge.
 They come with the fog.